City Council rules

 Rule 3.
 The council president shall serve as presiding officer and shall assume the chair at the hour set by the previous adjournment, call the members to order after a roll call showing a quorum present, and proceed with the regular order of business.
 The council president shall select a president pro tempore to act in his or her absence and serve as vice chair of the committee of the whole.
 In the event of the absence of both the council president and the president pro tempore, the senior member by age shall preside.
 The term of the City Council President shall be two (2) years, co-terminus with the term of the City Council.

 Appealing a Decision of the Chair

 Rule 4.
-The presiding officer may speak to points of order in preference to other members, and shall decide all questions of order, subject to an appeal from the decision of the chair, but no appeal shall be considered unless properly seconded.
+The presiding officer may speak to points of order in preference to other members, and shall decide all questions of order, and assignment of matters to committee, subject to an appeal from the decision of the chair, but no appeal shall be considered unless properly seconded.
 No other business except a motion to adjourn or to lie on the table shall be in order until the question on appeal has been decided.
 The question shall be put as follows:

 "Shall the decision of the chair stand as the judgment of the council?"

 A vote to appeal shall require a majority of those present and be taken by roll call.

 Matters Properly Before Council